 You will be asked to provide a short summary of your work in lay language.
 This is important because it allows participants and members of the public to understand how UK Biobank is being used.
 The lay summary should reflect all aspects of your work and match with your publications.
 It should indicate whether or not findings may be considered as controversial.

-The fee to access UK Biobank helps cover the project's running costs.
-We are reviewing our current access fees and you can click on the button below to find out more.
+The fee to access UK Biobank helps cover the project's running costs and you can click on the button below to view costs for 2021.